mobm65/ML-S/README.md

 number of clusters you choose, I chose three because there are three species of penguins.
 I first ran a seaborn scattergraph which illustrates where the penguins are plotted with regard to bill length and depth.
 The Kmeans algorithm shows the species as 0 (Amelie), 1 (Gentoo) and 2 (Chinstrap).
 To check the prediction value of the algorithm I next randomly selected an array of two instances of penguins.
 The answer showed them to be 0 (Amelie) and 1 (Gentoo) which they were.
 The 4 integer traits can be entered here and used to check the reliability of the algorithm.

 run more centroid

+### Logistic Regression

+# Scipy-Stats

+This notebook opens with an explaination of the Scipy_stats library including some of its features and functions.
+There is also some information on the purpose and process of ANOVA.
+ANOVA requires a number of assumptions to be adhered to before you can consider the result of the ANOVA to be reliable.
+In the next section I go through the 6 main assumptions.
+I then read in the crop yield data I have selected and examine the data to plan the study.
+The values are continuous so this satisfies the 1st assumption.
+Next I examine the basic statistical data; mean, sd, quartile values and maximum and minimum values.
+I establish one of the independent variables to be fertilizer, which comes in 3 types.
+This is a categorical variable satisfying the 2nd assumption.
+The dependent variable is crop_yield.
+The next two cells show the affect of the density of planting and the part of the field where the crop was planted on the crop yield.
+Next is looking at the fertilizer use on crops reiterating assumption 1.
+Following this is a statistical analysis of the dependent variable.
+The boxplot shows there is only one outlier which satisfies assumption 4.
+I then ran a kernel destiny estiimates test which satisfied assumption 5, my samples belong to the normal distribution.
+The Shapiro Wilk test confirmed the same.
+The Levene tests for homogeneity of variance to satisfy assumption 6.
+The result is a p score, anything above .05 is considered non-significant, i.e., that equal variances are assumed.
+My dataset satisfies assumption 6.

+### ANOVA

+The ANOVA is used to find out if there is a statistically significant difference of the means between groups.
+The p score is below 0.05 so we know at least some of the means are not equal.